 Working and consulting within many corporations, I have experienced the good, the bad, and the inept of people within the role of human resources.

 I’m contracted for two years by a senior chief operating officer to lead a series of managerial-leadership development coaching and learning workshops with 15 staff from various teams.
-We are four months into the process, and I check in with the COO.
+Four months into the process, I check in with the COO.
 She shares that everything is going well, we are making progress based on the objectives and key results expected, and she sees improvement in most people.

-The following day I receive a call from human resources, asking me to come to the office for a meeting.
+The following day I received a call from human resources, asking me to come to the office for a meeting.